prototypefund/open-theater-api/README.md

 # Open-Theater-API

-Open Theater aims to give theaters and other event venues the possiblity to create a software environments in which visitors / theater audiences can use smartphones and other devices to receive personal subtitles and translations send live in the theater show.
+Open Theater aims to give theaters and other event venues the possiblity to create a software through which audiences can receive personal subtitles and translations on smartphones and other devices.
+Those contents can be send and received live and in synch with the live show running.

-To achieve that Open Theater provides an API to send, provision & trigger live subtitles/translations for theater and live performance applications to mobile devices in the audience to bridge language barriers.

-On the other side Open Theater also provides a reference-implementations in form of <a href="https://gitlab.com/open-theater/open-theater-client-capacitorjs">a mobile App for ios and Android devices</a>, as well as a Desktop App sending subtitles and media cues to a trigger-server instance that will broadcast those cues to all registered mobile devices.
+Open Theater's goal is to give a set of starting points to developers building translation applications for theaters and event spaces.

 Translations can be in form of text, video or audio snippets.

-The demo implementation for a mobile client and mockserver can be found at https://gitlab.com/open-theater/open-theater-client-capacitorjs
+Text can be directly delivered from a subtitle cueing software.
+Video and audio data have to be downloaded ("provisioned") by user devices before the show starts in order to be played/displayed on time in a live show.

+To achieve that, Open Theater defines
+1. an API to send, provision & trigger live subtitles/translations.
+(Documented in this very repository).

+Open Theater also provides **reference implementations** in form of

+2. <a href="https://gitlab.com/open-theater/open-theater-client-capacitorjs">a mobile App for ios and Android devices</a>, as well as
+3. a Desktop App sending subtitles and media cues to
+4. a trigger server instance that will broadcast those cues to all registered mobile devices.

 <a href="https://www.bmbf.de/"><img src="https://prototypefund.de/wp-content/uploads/2016/07/logo-bmbf.svg"></a>